How to import products from an XLS or CSV file

 - Warehouse - stock

-- Variants - within these, you can import the warehouse and the corresponding stock, provided they have been created previously so they can be imported.
+- Variants - within these, you can import the corresponding warehouse and stock, provided they are created beforehand so they can be imported.

 Fields marked with * are mandatory.